blink1073/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 and the ``awaitedTimeMS``.

-We rejected this design because of a number of issue with the unreliability of clocks in distributed sytems.
+We rejected this design because of a number of issue with the unreliability of clocks in distributed systems.
 Clocks skew between local and remote system clocks.
 This approach mixes two notions of time: the local clock times the whole operation while the remote clock times the wait.
 This means that if these clocks tick at different rates, or there are anomalies like clock changes, you will get bad results.
 To make matters worse, you will be comparing